MallocSecurity/sdk/docs/api-reference/mallocSDK.md

 ---

+Here we provide a quick overview of the methods.
+You can find an extensive description and usage guide for each method in sub-guides provided.

+---

 ## 🧩 Initialization

 These methods are used to initialize the SDK.
 For full usage instructions, see the [Initialization & Authentication](./authentication.md) guide.